-CRITICAL ACCOUNTING ESTIMATES AND JUDGMENTS
+CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS

-The Company's significant accounting policies are summarized in Note 3 of its consolidated financial statements for the year ended December 31, 2017.
+The Company's significant accounting policies are summarized in Note 3 of its consolidated financial statements.
 The preparation of consolidated financial statements in accordance with IFRS requires management to select accounting policies and make estimates and judgments that may have a significant impact on the consolidated financial statements.
 The Company regularly reviews its estimates, however; actual amounts could differ from the estimates used and, accordingly, materially affect the results of operations.